SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 The factory then effectively becomes a **shared public good** that nobody owns or controls, existing at the same address on all EVM-based blockchains and available for anyone to use without requiring permission.
 If it doesn't yet exist on a particular (e.g. future) blockchain, **anyone can deploy the factory** contract onto that blockchain, and the factory will then have the same address as on other blockchains.

+If you deploy your contracts keylessly without using a factory, the added advantage is that you won't need to safeguard the private key of the account that was used to do the deployment - even if you use a different account (or someone else performs the deployment), the contract will still be deployed to the same address.
+Disadvantages include:
+- higher cost, because the gas price has been intentionally set high.
+If you have many contracts to deploy you'd have to spend highly for each.
+You'd also have to fund a different address for each contract, so there would be some funds left over in each after deployment.
+Such remaining funds will be wasted because there is no way to recover them.
+- the contract bytecode affects the address because CREATE2 or CREATE3 aren't being used.
+Even slight changes to the source code will change the bytecode, resulting in a different deployment address.

 ## Future-proofing to ensure same deployment address in future